UCSD-AUVSI/NewOnboardSuite/OBC/gphoto_camera_communication/readme.txt

-the boost::python code is callable from Python
+the executable code can be called using python's subprocess management

-the listeners are started with "globalvar_listenerthread.py" which is started from parent directory's "main.py"
+the listeners are started with "globalvar_listenerthread.py" which is started from parent directory's "main_server.py"